jjunac/vrep-dsl/README.md

 |`execute`  | Change the executed scenario                                          |

 ## Conditional statements
-The conditional statements are composed with the keyword, a condition and the statements to execute between curly brackets
+The conditional statements are composed with the keyword, a condition and the statements to execute between curly brackets.
+There is a specificities compared to usual programming language: condition are evaluated even between statement, and hence the end of an if block can be skipped for instance.

 | Keyword   | Description                                                           |
 | --------- | --------------------------------------------------------------------- |